How can I enrol into group classes?

 I got a dog to teach my child responsibility.
 Can you help?

 Yes.
-Roley Dogs offers Junior Handlers group classes.
+Roley Dogs offers Kids and Canines group classes.
 These are designed specifically for students who are aged between 8 and 17 years of age.

 When do your group classes run?